-- Foreign and indirect value added embodied in exports: is an indicator of the nature of value chain participation (forward and backward) - Import and export upstreamness: measures an industry's position along a production chain (relates to the number of stages away from final use that a country participates)
+- Domestic value added (DVA) embodied in exports: measures how much value is generated by domestic sources (within sector and from other sectors); the growth in DVA over time is a proxy for the benefits derived from exports - DVA embodied in exports as a share of gross exports: represents a good proxy for value chain participation - Foreign and indirect value added embodied in exports: is an indicator of the nature of value chain participation (forward and backward) - Import and export upstreamness: measures an industry's position along a production chain (relates to the number of stages away from final use that a country participates)

-See Koopman et al. (2012) and Antras et al. (2012), respectively, for derivation of value-added and upstreamness indicators.
+Sources: See Koopman et al. (2012) and Antras et al. (2012), respectively, for derivation of value-added and upstreamness indicators.